-To take full advantage of the Matrox MGA-1164SG 3-D video controller in your computer, some operating systems and application programs require custom software, known as video device drivers.
+To take full advantage of the video controller in your computer, some operating systems and application programs require custom software, known as video device drivers.
 These device drivers provide support for greater speed, higher resolution, more available colors, and flicker-free images.

-The video device drivers are provided on the Ready-to-Configure CD that comes with your computer.
-Instructions for installing the device drivers are provided on the Ready-to-Configure CD in the Matrox README file that corresponds to your operating system.
-(When you open the README file, a prompt might appear requesting you to specify Mystique or Millennium.
-Specify Mystique.)
+The video device drivers are provided on the Ready-to-ConfigureUtility Program CD for your computer.
+Instructions for installing the device drivers are provided on the Ready-to-Configure Utility Program CD in the README file that corresponds to your operating system.
+IBM also maintains the latest versions of video device drivers for all IBM-manufactured computers on the World Wide Web.

 If your computer has IBM-preinstalled software, video device drivers have already been installed on the hard disk in your PC.
-However, the device driver installation instructions in the Matrox README file will be helpful if you ever need to reinstall the device drivers; if you want to change video resolution, color depth, or monitor settings; or if you need information on obtaining and installing updated device drivers.
+However, the device driver installation instructions in the README file will be helpful if you ever need to reinstall the device drivers; if you want to change video resolution, color depth, or monitor settings; or if you need information on obtaining and installing updated device drivers.